NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

    jdoe@Orion-login-4 ~ $

-.. rubric:: Web Portal: Available via your web browser
+**Web Portal: Available via your web browser**

 A browser based web interface, know as Open OnDemand (OOD), is available for accessing the Orion system.
 Through the web interface you can manage files, submit & monitor jobs, launch graphical applications, and run remote desktop session.

-- The Orion Web Portal can be reached through this `URL
+- The Orion Web Portal can be reached through `this URL
   <https://orion-ood.hpc.msstate.edu/>`__
 - The Hercules Web Portal is not yet available.